So you have a nice-and-shiny mouse with 6 buttons or a standard mouse and wondering what’s the fuss about DPI and how to determine yours.

 Then Read this.

-If you got a standerd Mouse, the DPI would be 400.
-It’s the universal default DPI and you can always google your mouse product page to check the specifications.
+With a normal mouse, the DPI would be 400-to-somewhat near to that.
+It’s the universal default DPI and you can always google mouse that you have to check specifications.

 Install mouse software for better managment